TritonDataCenter/sdc-docker/README.md

    * supports inspecting an image
  * docker kill
    * only signals supported by node
+ * docker pull
+   * does not support -a yet
  * docker ps
    * does not filter
  * docker restart